Skip to main content

 Journeying With Generations

-Journeying with Generations
+HR 3067 Journeying with Generations

 The workforce today includes representation from as many as 5 generations.
 Have you ever spent time thinking about how this impacts your workplace culture?
 Your day-to-day activities?
 Have you ever wondered about how to better understand the perspective of someone from outside of your own generation and how you might communicate more effectively with this person?
 Please join us for a forum to discuss the ways in which we can improve our understanding of and communication with colleagues in a multi-generational workforce.
-You will also learn about additional resources available to you here at Cornell to support you in this endeavor.
+You will also have the opportunity to learn about additional resources available to you here at Cornell to support you in this endeavor.

 By the end of this session, we hope that participants will: